New Skip the empty dashboard — get pre-loaded cascading OKRs tailored to your team. Start free

 Strategic Management: The Complete Guide (2026)

-This guide covers the complete strategic management process — what it is, the frameworks that work, why most strategies fail, and the execution system that closes the gap — drawing on external research from McKinsey, HBR, PMI, and ClearPoint, alongside our own 2026 OKR Benchmark Report data from 330 organizations.
+This guide covers the complete strategic management process — what it is, the frameworks that work, why most strategies fail, and the strategy execution system that closes the gap — drawing on external research from McKinsey, HBR, PMI, and ClearPoint, alongside first-party data from the Strategy Execution Benchmark 2026 and the 2026 OKR Benchmark Report.

 What Is Strategic Management?